-The Bank has board approved policy for operational risk management (thereafter referred to as 'ORM policy') which includes framework for identification, assessment, monitoring, and measurement of operational risk.
-The ORM policy defines operational risk (as defined by RBI/Basel Committee on Banking Supervision (BCBS)), as 'the risk

-- of loss resulting from inadequate or failed internal processes, people, and systems or from external events. - Further, the policy classifies operational loss events into seven types viz. (i) Business disruption and system failure, (ii) clients, products, and business practices, (iii) damage to physical assets, (iv) employment practices and workplace safety, (v) execution, delivery, and process management, (vi) external frauds and (vii) internal fraud.
+- ➤ The Bank has board approved policy for operational risk management (thereafter referred to as 'ORM policy') which includes framework for identification, assessment, monitoring, and measurement of operational risk.
+The ORM policy defines operational risk (as defined by RBI/Basel Committee on Banking Supervision (BCBS)), as 'the risk of loss resulting from inadequate or failed internal processes, people, and systems or from external events. - Further, the policy classifies operational loss events into seven types viz. (i) Business disruption and system failure, (ii) clients, products, and business practices, (iii) damage to physical assets, (iv) employment practices and workplace safety, (v) execution, delivery, and process management, (vi) external frauds and (vii) internal fraud.
 Further, loss events shall be classified as (i) Actual Loss Event, (ii) Potential Loss Event, or (iii) Near-miss Event.
-The policy details out each of the above loss types. - Additionally, the policy defines the risk appetite for operational risk for the Bank within the Board approved framework / limits wherein the limit may be stated in terms of: - (a) Maximum permissible losses for each business line / business type. - (b) Assessment of risk and control defined in terms of percentage effective controls. - (c) Acceptable self-assessment ratings for risk and control assessment. - (d) KRI thresholds and acceptable breach limits. - > The Bank has also defined an Internal Audit framework in the ORM policy. - Bank's ORM policy also includes frameworks, such as Loss Incident Reporting process, Key Risk Indicator (KRI), and Risk & Control Self-Assessment (RCSA). - ➤ The Bank has also developed and implemented Business Continuity Management Policy and Disaster Recovery Plan (DRP); the BCP / DRP shall help the Bank to recover or maintain its critical services in the event of incident / crisis or disruption affecting normal business operations.
+The policy details out each of the above loss types. - Additionally, the policy defines the risk appetite for operational risk for the Bank within the Board approved framework / limits wherein the limit may be stated in terms of: - (a) Assessment of risk and control defined in terms of percentage effective controls. - (b) Acceptable self-assessment ratings for risk and control assessment. - (c) KRI thresholds and acceptable breach limits. - ➤ Bank's ORM policy also includes frameworks, such as Loss Incident Reporting process, Key Risk Indicator (KRI), and Risk & Control Self-Assessment (RCSA).

+- ➤ The Bank has also developed and implemented Business Continuity Management Policy and Disaster Recovery Plan (DRP); the BCP / DRP shall help the Bank to recover or maintain its critical services in the event of incident / crisis or disruption affecting normal business operations.
 The plans are tested annually to ensure that their objectives are met. - ➤ Basic Indicator Approach with capital charge of 15% of average gross income for previous 3 years is applied for Operational Risk. - (iii) Quantitative Disclosures: As per RBI Master Direction on BASEL III, The Bank follows Basic Indicator Approach for calculation of capital required for operation risk.
-The capital requirement for Operational Risk under Basic Indicator Approach is ₹869.75 crores.
+The capital requirement for Operational Risk under Basic Indicator Approach is ₹1191.82 crores.